 The evaluation specified in 5.3.2.3.2d shall be based on the latest scientific evidence and include an assessment of the temperature and water activity values specified for Mars Special Regions are separated in time.

-The evaluation specified in 5.3.2.3.2d shall be updated during the mission whenever new evidence indicates that the landing ellipse and the operational environment contain or are in contamination range of areas or volumes meeting the parameter definition for Mars Special Regions.
+The evaluation specified in 5.3.2.3.2d shall be updated during the mission whenever new evidence indicates that the landing ellipse and the operational environment contain, or are in contamination range of areas or volumes meeting the parameter definition for Mars Special Regions.

 Surface missions with life detection